AiryAir/flytapp/README.md

 # FlytApp
-FlytApp, a sophisticated application meticulously designed for the precise detection of intruders within drone footage, harnesses the formidable capabilities of the YOLOv8 model.
-This comprehensive documentation serves as your authoritative guide to harnessing the full potential of FlytApp, ensuring its effective utilization in your security and surveillance endeavors.
+FlytApp, is a webapp  designed for the precise detection of intruders within drone footage, using the capabilities of the YOLOv8 model.
+This documentation serves as a guide to using FlytApp, ensuring its effective utilization.

 # Index
 * Tech Stack